mesan/tech-assault-app/README.md

 ## Description

-Service serving the frontend web application to the client and handling WS events between the server and the client.
+TechAssault service serving the frontend web application to the client and handling WS events between the server and the client.

 ## Contributors